Bautzen II: Nazi Regime

-When the Nazis came to power in 1933 Bautzen changed in atmosphere and quickly became a place where political prisoners, especially those with communist views, were imprisoned.
+When the Nazis came to power in 1933 Bautzen became a place where political prisoners, especially those with communist views, were imprisoned.
 From 1939 resistance fighters captured in other countries were placed in Bautzen II.

 Communist Regime

-Unfortunately the fall of the Nazis in 1945 did not bring any improvement to Bautzen.
-Although all the former communist sympathisers were released, the overall role as a political prison continued.
+The fall of the Nazis in 1945 did not bring improvement to Bautzen.
+Although all communist sympathisers were released, the overall role as a political prison continued.

 From 1945 to 1949 it was run by the Soviet Secret Police.
 This period was the prison's most crowded, with up to 400 prisoners in the space designed for 200.

 From 1949 the prison was run by the Saxony Judiciary.
 After a period of reorganisation, it was used as a detention centre from 1951 to 1956.
-However, in 1956 it passed to the newly created Ministry of State Security (generally known as the Stasi).
+However, in 1956 it passed to the newly created Ministry of State Security (Stasi).
 The nature of imprisonment changed radically and punishments became unusually harsh.
-People aiding escape to the west were regularly sentenced to 15 years, an extremely harsh punishment designed as a strong deterrent.
+People aiding escape to the West were regularly sentenced to 15 years, a harsh punishment designed as a strong deterrent.
 Overall numbers grew further, peaking at 260 in 1962.
 During this period Amnesty International became involved both in prison conditions and the nature of those imprisoned.

 From 1963 one wing on the first floor housed female political prisoners (up to 19).

-Only one known escape was realised: Dieter Hötger in 1967.
+Only one escape is known: Dieter Hötger in 1967.
 He was recaptured nine days later.

 Museum

 Political prisoners were released in 1989 very soon after the reunification of Germany.
-From 1989 a small number of petty criminals (a maximum of 23) were still held in the prison, but in January 1992 it finally closed completely.
+From 1989 a small number of petty criminals (a maximum of 23) were still held in the prison, but in January 1992 it closed completely.

 After some discussion it was decided to retain the prison in its entirety as a memorial and free museum.
 It is accessed from the north-east, as the police headquarters and law courts remain operational to south, east and west.
 It opened as a museum in 1993.
 Most of the building is preserved untouched.
 Some of the larger rooms contain exhibits explaining the history of the building, some of the prisoners, and some of the guards.
 The exercise yards are only accessible by special request.

 There is no fee to visit.
 Volunteers offer some information.
 The outer buildings contain a self-service cafe and a display of East German prison transport.

 The prison is accessed from the north off Weigangstrasse.